-Novel drug treatment protects primates from deadly Marburg virusMarch 4th, 2014 in Medical research /
+Novel drug treatment protects primates from deadly Marburg virusMarch 4, 2014 in Medicine & Health / Medical research

 For the first time, scientists have demonstrated the effectiveness of a small-molecule drug in protecting nonhuman primates from the lethal Marburg virus.
 Their work, published online in the journal Nature, is the result of a continuing collaboration between Army scientists and industry partners that also shows promise for treating a broad range of other viral diseases.